Mississippi Gulf Coast

 When Hurricane Katrina’s high winds and massive storm surge slammed into Mississippi’s Gulf Coast on August 29, 2005, many of the Coast’s most enduring landmarks disappeared.
 Gracious beachfront mansions, simple Creole cottages, bungalows, and shotgun houses—significant historic sites and private homes—the storm spared none of them.
 Even the downtown commercial centers of Waveland, Bay St. Louis, Pass Christian, Gulfport, and Pascagoula were devastated by the wind and raging flood waters.
 Several blocks on the high ground in Bay St. Louis and in Pass Christian were all that was left of the grand miles-long stretch of historic houses that once defined the Mississippi Coast.

 There were some tremendous preservation victories following Hurricane Katrina, including the Charnley-Norwood House in Ocean Springs and the Randolph School in Pass Christian.
-More than ten years after the storm, important buildings like the Gulfport Library and the 33rd Avenue School still await transformation.
+More than twelve years after the storm, important buildings like the Lewis House (Oilfields) and the Austin House need our help.
+But there are several new good news stories.
+The Markham Hotel and the old Veterans Affairs property in Gulfport are both being restored!
+Robert Lubin is spearheading the remodeling and restoration of both buildings.
+The former will be a Hyatt and the later a Holiday Inn Resort.